Board

 Michael is Professor of Practice at Imperial College Business School and a World Bank Group consultant, working to deepen understanding of international financial reporting requirements and fostering capacity to make, audit and regulate the judgments necessary to apply them.
 He also performs compliance reviews of corporate financial statements for World Bank assessments of country compliance with financial reporting standards.
 He was Visiting Lecturer at London Business School from 2018 to 2020.

 Michael is a chartered accountant.
-He qualified with Ernst & Young (now EY) in South Africa before joining the academic accounting world.
+He qualified with EY in South Africa before joining the academic accounting world.
 He became the Associate Professor responsible for the financial accounting section of a South African university before moving to the UK to join the staff of the International Accounting Standards Committee Foundation (now IFRS Foundation) in London.

-Michael led the International Accounting Standards Board (IASB) International Financial Reporting Standards (IFRS) Education Initiative for almost a decade.
+Michael led the IASB’s IFRS Education Initiative for almost a decade.
 During this time IFRS became widely adopted across the world.

 Michael has experience in a range of accounting education advisory roles.
 While leading the IFRS Education Initiative he served as a member of the International Federation of Accountants (IFAC) International Accounting Education Standards Board (IAESB) Consultative Advisory Group (CAG) and the International Association for Accounting Education & Research (IAAER) Board of Advisors.
 He subsequently served on the American Accounting Association (AAA) Membership Advisory Committee.
 Before that he served as a member of the AAA Education Committee.